techidaily/site-win11/source/_posts/mastering-quick-access-uwp-apps-shortcuts-on-windows-11.md

 * Media Player:**mswindowsmusic:**
 * Get Help:**ms-contact-support:**

  Incidentally, you can also create shortcuts with URIs for Settings pages much the same.
-Check out this[how to set up Settings page shortcuts](https://www.makeuseof.com/windows-11-shortcuts-for-settings-pages/) guide for further details.
+Check out this [how to set up Settings page shortcuts](https://www.makeuseof.com/windows-11-shortcuts-for-settings-pages/) guide for further details.

 ## 4\.
 Pin UWP Desktop Shortcuts to the Taskbar